a2ankitrai/2KX7/Database/nosql.md

 Examples:
 - Redis
 - Memcached
+- Riak

 ---

 ## Graph Database

+Graph database is a database that uses graph structures for semantic queries with nodes, edges and properties to represent and store data.

 Applications:
 - People who liked this product are likely to like that product as well.
 Finding relationships to give recommendations and suggesstion in Shopping apps.